AxFormer: Accuracy-driven Approximation of Transformers for Faster, Smaller and more Accurate NLP Models: Related Work

-Given the effectiveness and popularity of Transformer models, several techniques have been proposed to overcome their computational and memory challenges, and to accelerate inference using these models.
-Most of these works directly pre-train efficient models from scratch.
-For example, DistilBERT (\cite{DBLP:journals/corr/abs-1910-01108}), MobileBERT (\cite{DBLP:conf/acl/SunYSLYZ20}) and TinyBERT (\cite{DBLP:journals/corr/abs-1909-10351}) use knowledge distillation to train smaller and faster networks using the original network as a teacher.
-LayerDrop (\cite{DBLP:conf/iclr/FanGJ20}) randomly drops layers during pre-training, thereby enabling their dropping during inference.
-SchuBERT (\cite{DBLP:conf/acl/KhetanK20}) learns the optimal sizes of the BERT elements during pre-training.
-Lite Transformer (\cite{DBLP:conf/iclr/WuLLLH20}) uses Long-Short Range Attention to speed up the self-attention operation, with different attention heads attending to local and global context.
-Depth-adaptive Transformer (\cite{DBLP:conf/iclr/ElbayadGGA20}) and DeeBERT (\cite{DBLP:conf/acl/XinTLYL20}) modulate Transformer depth depending on the complexity of each input sample using gating functions that are trained along with the model.
-AlBERT (\cite{DBLP:conf/iclr/LanCGGSS20}) uses factorized embeddings and cross-layer parameter sharing.
-These works are orthogonal to ours, as the models that they produce are still subsequently fine-tuned for downstream tasks.
-We demonstrate using DistilBERT, AlBERT and LayerDrop as examples that these optimized networks still have significant opportunities that our techniques can take advantage of.
+\textbf{Task-agnostic optimizations.} Given the popularity of transformer models, several techniques have been proposed to overcome their computational and memory challenges, for efficient inference.
+A vast majority of these works introduce task-agnostic optimizations by pre-training efficient models from scratch.
+Some notable examples include DistilBERT \cite{DBLP:journals/corr/abs-1910-01108} and MobileBERT \cite{DBLP:conf/acl/SunYSLYZ20}, which use knowledge distillation to train smaller and faster networks using the original network as a teacher.
+LayerDrop \cite{DBLP:conf/iclr/FanGJ20} randomly drops layers during pre-training, thereby enabling their dropping during inference.
+Lite Transformer \cite{DBLP:conf/iclr/WuLLLH20} uses Long-Short Range Attention to speed up the self-attention operation.
+AlBERT \cite{DBLP:conf/iclr/LanCGGSS20} uses factorized embeddings and cross-layer parameter sharing.
+Q8BERT \cite{DBLP:journals/corr/abs-1910-06188} quantizes all weights and activations in the model to 8-bit integers.
+Using DistilBERT and Q8BERT as examples, we demonstrate that our techniques are complementary to these works, and can be applied to derive benefits over and beyond them.

-Other works (including ours) aim to improve the inference efficiency of Transformers using techniques that do not require training new models from scratch.
-Among these, PoWER-BERT (\cite{DBLP:journals/corr/abs-2001-08950}), which eliminates redundant word vectors from the model without removing any parameters, and Q8BERT (\cite{DBLP:journals/corr/abs-1910-06188}), which quantizes all weights and activations in the model to 8-bit integers through the use of Quantization-Aware Training at fine-tuning time, are orthogonal and complementary to our work.
-Poor Man’s BERT (\cite{sajjad2020poor}) evaluates several layer-dropping techniques that do not require re-training.
-Compared to layer-dropping techniques that do not require re-training, our techniques produce models that are up to 20\% more accurate at comparable inference speed, and this is especially true when working with highly optimized baselines such as Q8BERT.
-Our framework can also be adapted to satisfy a wide range of user constraints.